MartijnOud/LanguageTool/readme.md

 # Spellcheck with LanguageTool.org

-Send a POST request to the Public HTTP API op LanguageTool.org to check for common spelling mistakes.
+Send a POST request to the Public HTTP API op (https://languagetool.org/)[LanguageTool.org] to check for common spelling mistakes.
 Can be used to create a *Did You Mean...* for your search function.
-This is what I used it for anyway.
+This is what I use it for anyway.

 Still in development, some known bugs, code documentation is still lacking.
-Consider this is a **beta**!

 ````PHP
 <?php